 - Personal spending money to cover basic expenses such as drinks, snacks, laundry, and public transportation.
 Interns generally find US$30 per week to be sufficient.

 In ancient times, Samos was said to be the most important city in the world, due to it’s location at the crossroads of sea routes connecting Greece with East Asia and Africa.
 Ancient structures remain alongside more modern infrastructure, reminding residents of the island’s important past as a commercial, financial and intellectual hub.
-During the weekend, interns have spare time to relax, enjoy Samos, or even explore other Greek Islands.
-Note that sometimes internship activities can take place over weekends, so a flexible nature is required.
-It is not uncommon for interns to rent a vehicle for weekend excursions - so be sure to bring your driver’s license if this is an option you might like to pursue during your stay.

 The Archaeological Museum of Pythagorion, built in the center of Samos beside an important archaeological site, hosts approximately 3,000 exhibits.
 Make sure you spend some time taking in the precious antiquities on display, to gain an appreciation of the area’s colorful history from the 5th millennium BC to the 7th c.
 AD.
 While you’re brushing up on your history, also visit the Archaeological Museum of Samos, where priceless treasures are on display, that were once brought by pilgrims to the sanctuary of Hera.
 The Heraion on Samos was one of ancient Greece’s most important sanctuaries, although the impressive temple was apparently never completed.